 Penalties for non-compliance

 In Italy and France, toll evasion is more difficult.
-This is due to the fact that a toll booth must be passed when entering and leaving a motorway.
-It is practically impossible to use a toll motorway without passing through a toll station.
-In addition, the toll stations are equipped with cameras and sometimes with control personnel.
+This is because motorists must pass a toll booth both when entering and exiting the motorway.
+It’s virtually impossible to use a toll road without going through a toll station.
+These stations are equipped with cameras and often staffed, making enforcement strict and unavoidable.

 Better to go on a skiing holiday without a car?
 SnowTrex knows how travelling by train can work!